wavemaker/docs/website/blog/2020-12-15-certificate-pinning.md

 * If the key was accidentally deleted, stolen, hacked, you may face serious application [downtime issues](https://www.smashingmagazine.com/be-afraid-of-public-key-pinning/).
 * Domain hijacking - on Domain-hijacking, you can lose control of certificates, and hijackers can mishandle your certificates.

+**After carefully evaluating, very few sites/apps uses certificate pinning and developer needs to very careful handling the certificate pinning, At this point, we have not implemented support for certificate pinning in applications build using WaveMaker.**

+I think we should add that very few sites actually use certificate pinning and one needs to be very careful in evaluating using this feature.
+After careful consideration, at this point, we have not yet implemented support for certificate pinning in applications build using WaveMaker.

 ## What next?

 [Certificate Transparency (CT)](http://www.certificate-transparency.org/what-is-ct) was introduced in 2018 after deprecation of Web Certificate Pinning.
-CT is an opensource framework for monitoring and auditing certificates.
-This standard creates a public logger that records all the issued certificates by the trusted CA. You can monitor these loggers to detect mistakenly-issued certificates, compromised CAs, and CAs dishonesty.
+CT is an open-source framework for monitoring and auditing certificates.
+This standard creates a public logger that records all the certificates issued by the trusted CA. You can monitor these loggers to detect mistakenly-issued certificates, compromised CAs, and CAs dishonesty.

 CT in [OpenSSL](http://www.certificate-transparency.org/certificate-transparency-in-openssl), whenever a connection is initiated, SSL certificates' timestamp will be used to fetch the certificate from the CT log and compared to establish the connection.